 Aexylium call their creation Folk Metal, like so many others before them.
-This made us expect some leafy representation of Huldre or a gangnam version of Kanseil once the review crew started on the record.
-Who knows?
+This made us expect some leafy representation of Huldre or a Gangnam version of Kanseil once the review crew started on the record.
+Who knows, right?
 Maybe one can concoct some catchy dance moves to the beat of bagpipes and hurdy-gurdy?
 Yet, little did we know what we were going to find.

 It also looks like Infinitas finally found a brother in arms.
-And that is good news, because this particular band sat on the blog with no real brethren to show for far and wide.
+And that is good news because this particular band sat on the blog with no real brethren to show far and wide.
 Now, the resemblance may not be in terms of storyline, far from it.
-But you’ll find for sure an uncanny similarity at times in style, texture and taste for sure in the more folksy parts.
+But you’ll find for sure an uncanny similarity at times in style, texture, and taste in the more folksy parts.

 The RockmusicRaider deck crew even forgave the band their choice of an intro.
 The ubiquitous fire burning once again, some dude scratchily writing stuff at first, Prelude to a Journey wakes you up pretty vigorously nonetheless.
 I almost expected Chrigel Glanzmann of Eluveitie to emerge and embark on one of his infamous monologues.
 But none of that knavery will happen in Tales of this Land.
 ‘Tis an intro with a purpose, leading straight into the aforementioned Black Flag.